fuho/Microprojects/README.md

 Microprojects
 =============

-This repo is a collection of small projects, taskas and such which probably don't deserve their own repository.
+This repo is a collection of small projects,  which don't yet deserve their own repository.
+I hope this will grow considerably with time

 List of projects
 ----------------